tarajarell/School_District_Analysis/README.md

   ![math_scores_by_school.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/math_scores_by_school.jpg)

-  > Average math score for Thoams High School: 9th grade was previously 83.6.
+  > Average math score for Thomas High School: 9th grade was previously 83.6.

   - The average reading score received by students in each grade level at each school